chacychavez/simple-ums/README.md

 1. Run dev server by entering `npm run dev` on your terminal.
 2. It should be accessible by typing `http://localhost:3000/` on your browser.

+### Running the automated tests:
+1. Run tests by entering `npm run test` on your terminal.

 ---

 ### Frontend: